-- dates of attendance
+- terms of attendance

 - degrees and awards received

-- officially recognized activities and sports
+- participation in officially recognized sports

 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
 Additional exceptions to the consent requirement are Hawkeye may forward educational record information to requesting institutions in which the student seeks or intends to enroll if the information is necessary to protect the health or safety of the student or other individuals.

 Hawkeye Community College, according to FERPA-34 CFR 99.34, may also disclose educational records to officials of another school, school system or institution of post-secondary education where the student seeks or intends to enroll, or where the student is already enrolled so long as the disclosure is for purpose of student’s enrollment or transfer.